 It is worthwhile noting that these systems, for which we our services have been requested, are certainly not the worse designs we have seen with respect to potential for catastrophic failure.

-By the way, have your ever heard of the THERAC-25 ?
+By the way, have your ever heard of the THERAC-25 cancer therapy machine?
 Guess who was called in?

 Have you heard of a nuclear reactor LOCA (Loss Of Coolant Accident)?
 The brakes, which prevent bridge motion while holding the fueling machine, were accidentally released while the fueling machine was clamped onto a fuel channel end-fitting.
 The fueling machine dropped a distance of 40 cm. badly damaging the end-fitting.
 The heavy water leak (initially 1400 kg/h) dropped to 18 kg/h when the heat transport system was de-pressurized.
 The incident was traced back to a software error which was introduced into one of the protective computer systems approximately four years previous.
 Due to our previous contract work, we were called in to perform a safety analysis of this software.
 This work resulted in a published paper "Fault Tree Analysis Of Software At Ontario Hydro" coauthored by HCRQ's director of consulting.